Apujals/Getting-and-cleaning-data-Project-Coursera/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-`CodeBook.md` describes the variables, the data, and any transformations or work that you performed to clean up the data
+`CodeBook.md` describes the variables, the data, and any transformations or work that you performed to clean up the data.

 `Tidy data set.txt` the resulting file with the tidy data, created by launching `run_analysis.R` script.